Lakshaya-Mohan/Movie-ticket-system-for-single-theatre/README.md

 This repo consists of a movie ticket booking system for a single theatre made using oracle as backend and python tkinter as frontend.
-## ATTENTION: This repo contains two different ways of doing the same project- Oracle and design patterns

 # software requirements
 python - https://www.python.org/downloads/